Blog

 The story of the river comes to mind here.

-The rules, the laws, the moral life have always been the banks of the river for me.
-They have kept me from floating all over the place and have moved me down the river to a somewhat productive life, while hopefully helping me become somewhat of a “good” person along the way.
+The rules, the laws, and the moral life have always been the banks of the river for me.
+They have kept me from floating all over the place and moved me down the river to a somewhat productive life, hopefully helping me become somewhat of a “good” person along the way.
 (Whatever that means)

 “We must learn to regard people less in light of what they do or omit to do, and more in the light of what they suffer.”